MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 >
 > For deployment instructions for the general availability version of the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner.md).

-Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.
+Use this information to learn about the preview versions of the Azure Information Protection scanner, and then how to successfully install, configure, and run it.

 This scanner runs as a service on Windows Server and lets you discover, classify, and protect files on the following data stores: